MatejKozlovsky/o2-zadanie-react/README.md

 # O2 Zadanie React

-To initialized use command :
+To initialize use command :

 ```bash
 npm install